 Coffee and tea are suitable in moderation, but adding sugar, cream, and other flavoring agents can increase their calorie content and elevate blood sugar.

-People should also limit or avoid diet sodas and other diet drinks that contain artificial sweeteners, as research has not shown that these products are safe for everyone to use, and there may be risks.
+People should also limit or avoid diet sodas and other diet drinks that contain artificial sweeteners, as

 Limit processed and prepackaged foods